FlashGet Kids FlashGet Kids

-While its popularity is based on huge quantities of content being made available, for parents, this allure comes with some serious pitfalls when it comes to safety and legality.
+LimeTorrents has become one of the most-visited torrent sites in the world, with millions of people downloading free content.
+While its popularity is driven by the sheer amount of content available, for parents, this allure comes with serious pitfalls regarding safety and legality.

 LimeTorrents is a long-running torrent indexer and search engine that has been operating since 2009.